Watch The 1975 invite a fan on-stage to perform 'Robbers'

 - READ MORE: The NME Big Read – The 1975: “I’d rather be a pretend supervillain than some pretend hero”

-Midway through the 20-song set, frontman Matty Healy granted an audience member’s wish to assist on guitar while The 1975 played ‘Robbers’ from their 2013 self-titled debut album.
+Midway through the 20-song set, frontman Matty Healy granted an audience member’s request to assist on guitar while The 1975 played ‘Robbers’ from their 2013 self-titled debut album.

 “Wait a second,” Healy said.
 “Can you play it?
 Or are you just wanting to get on-stage?
 Can you play just the rhythm bit?
 [It’s] just E… you play E straight down the line?
 Come on then…”